-The Forge Is a Specialized Residential Treatment Center for Teen Boys Ages 14-17
+Embark at The Forge Is a Specialized Residential Treatment Center for Teen Boys Ages 12-17

 We understand this time can be extraordinarily difficult and we are here to help you in every way through this process with empathy and patience.
-The Forge staff will take the time to walk you through a day in the life for your son, and will provide comprehensive information about our clinical model, instructors, academics, nutritional health, the milieu and adventure programming.
+Upon admission to our program, our staff will take the time to walk you through a day in the life for your son, and will provide comprehensive information about our clinical model, instructors, academics, nutritional health, the milieu and adventure programming.

 We will answer any questions you may have and provide the assistance required to help you and your family get exactly what you need.
-The Forge School’s admissions process is conducted by staff trained to conduct initial assessments.
+Our admissions process is conducted by staff trained to conduct initial assessments.
 You are in great hands.

-Parents and legal guardians are integral members of our treatment plan here at the Forge School and your involvement is vital.
+Parents and legal guardians are integral members of our treatment plan here at Embark at The Forge and your involvement is vital.
 Once enrolled, collaboration and communication is a constant flow of information between all parties involved.

 We encourage at least one if not both parents to start their involvement early by touring our campus as part of the admissions process.
 This will allow an opportunity to meet our leadership team, view the campus and facility and gather a feel for a day in the life of your loved one.